fyndoc/vms/docs/pim/category/create-categories.md

     <center><em>Figure 2: Creating Category</em></center><br />

 3. Enter the following fields:
-    * **Category Code** - Enter a unique value (numeric, alphabetic, or alphanumeric) that would help you distinguish an category from the rest.
+    * **Category Code** - Enter a unique value (numeric, alphabetic, or alphanumeric) that would help you distinguish a category from the rest.

     * **Category Name** - Enter the name of the category, e.g. Footwear.